slevithan/regex-colorizer/README.md

 ﻿# Regex Colorizer 0.4

-Adds syntax highlighting to regular expressions for readability.
-Supports the **JavaScript regex flavor**, with extensions for **web reality**.
-Unsupported regex features are marked as errors, along with some edge cases that can cause cross-browser grief.
+Add fancy syntax highlighting to your regexes in blogs, docs, and regex testers.
+Supports the **JavaScript regex flavor** ([ES2024](https://github.com/slevithan/awesome-regex#javascript-regex-evolution)) with **web reality**.
+In other words, it highlights regexes as web browsers actually interpret them.
 Syntax changes activated by flags `u` and `v` are not yet supported.

 The API is simple.
-Just give elements that contain your regexes class `regex`, and call a couple functions (see below).
-The syntax highlighting, however, is quite advanced, and is contextually aware of things that happen forward or backward in the regex.
+Just give the elements that contain your regexes (`pre`, `code`, or whatever) the class `regex`, and call a couple functions (see below).

+Errors are highlighted, along with some edge cases that can cause cross-browser grief.
+Hover over errors for a description of the problem.

 **Size:** 3.4 KB min/gzip, with no dependencies.

+## Themes

+Several themes are provided as stylesheets, and you can easily create your own.
+You don't need any stylesheet to use the default theme.

 ## Usage